Chunyu-Lin-bjtu/autoware-wiki/Installation-by-Docker:-Generic-x86.md

 You can build the Autoware runtime environment using nvidia-docker.
 You may choose either to use the configuration of Docker Hub "as is" or to modify-then-recompile Dockerfile.

 ### Case 1: Using Docker Hub "As Is"
    Move to the docker directory in Autoware.
    ``` bash
    $ cd Autoware/docker
    ```
-Modify the last sentence of run.sh in that directory: autoware-$1 --> autoware/autoware:1.6.0-kinetic
+   Modify the last sentence of run.sh in that directory: autoware-$1 --> <font color="Red">autoware/autoware:1.6.0-kinetic</font>

    Run run.sh kinetic if you use Ubuntu 16.04, assuming that the default path is "/home/$USER/shared_dir".
    ``` bash
    $ sh run.sh kinetic
    ```
    If you want to use your own path, run build.sh kinetic with the path argument.
    ``` bash
    $ sh run.sh kinetic {SHARED_DIR_PATH}
    ```
    Replace "kinetic" with "indigo" if you use Ubuntu 14.04.

 ### Case 2: Using modify-then-recompile Dockerfile
-1. Autoware Docker Build
+#### Step 1: Autoware Docker Build

    Move to the docker directory in Autoware.
    ``` bash